krishna2/krishna2.github.io/maharishi-gita.md

 # Maharishi-Gita

 This is a follow-on review to the Tamil Play staged in San Francisco Bay Area depicting the life of Bhagavan Ramana Maharishi.
-You can read the first part here (link).
+You can read the first part here: [Maharishi Play](https://krishna2.com/maharishi-play).
 I have 4 quick callouts first and then want to share about the invisible Bhagavad Gita Slideshow.

 ## Perseverance and Grit